6andrey/learn-salesforce/learning/certifications/salesforce-integration-architect/salesforce-integration-architect-notes.md

 Integration patterns that follow Salesforce -> System pattern benefit from incorporating *Shield Platfrom Encryption*
 **Error Handling and Recovery**
 - Error Handling - when an error occurs, the caller manages error handling
-- Recovery - chnages aren't committed to Salesforce until the caller recives the successful response
+- Recovery - changes aren't committed to Salesforce until the caller recieves the successful response

 **Coupling**
 Each solution relies on different dependencies across systems:
 - technology requirements